CodrCam/TheAvalancheHour/README.md

-Here’s the full README.md in Markdown format, ready for copy-pasting:

 # The Avalanche Hour Podcast Website

 Welcome to the official repository for **The Avalanche Hour Podcast Website**.
 This project is designed to provide an engaging platform for sharing episodes, organizing them into seasons, and offering a seamless user experience with dynamic search and Spotify API integration.